DataExMachina-dev/side-eye-public/docs/content/faq.md

 cloud compute bill, or on higher throughput.
-At times, a CPU profile can be very useful for debugging too, as it can indirectly hint to some pathology that a process has hit (e.g. perhaps a quadratic algorithm has finally bitten a user, or some code that you weren't expecting to run at all is suddenly very prominent).
+At times, a CPU profile can be very useful for debugging too, as it can indirectly hint to some pathology that a process has hit (e.g. perhaps a quadratic algorithm has finally bitten a user, or perhaps an error code path that you weren't expecting to run at all is suddenly very prominent).

 On the other hand, CPU profiles generally don't have any "data" in them: they only describe the shape of the code that is executing without telling you if